onqtam/headjack/docs/why/cryptohistory.md

 the future of status and prestige is authentic computable context & reputation on top of immutable cryptohistory

+> "What is history?
+The lie that everyone agrees on..." - [Voltaire](https://www.goodreads.com/quotes/86931-what-is-history-the-lie-that-everyone-agrees-on)

 - point: with AI being democratized - authenticity & a ledger of record will be more important than ever.

 > "If the news are fake imagine history" - [Amused Chimp](https://twitter.com/AmuseChimp/status/906147488582787073)